1coxy57/Network-Intrusion-Detection-System/README.md

 # Network-Intrusion-Detection-System
-Detect unusual or suspicious packets with this repository.
+A tool to detect unusual or supsicious packets in real-time.
+By analyzing network traffic, the program will identity threats in real-time